Regulation of Care

 contract must set out how the registered person can raise concerns about any

-deficits in care or risks to care receivers –
+deficits in care or risks to service users –

 (a) that